 The Transportation Agency for Monterey County (TAMC) is pursuing a phased implementation of the Monterey County Rail Extension Project:

-- Kick Start Project: Salinas train station circulation improvements, train layover facility, Gilroy track improvements (happening now!)
+- Kick Start Project: Salinas train station circulation improvements (construction complete!), train layover facility, Gilroy track improvements (happening now!)

 - Pajaro/Watsonville Multimodal Transit Hub: Connection point for Santa Cruz County